AndreKelling/yak/README.md

 Now to really use your SCSS and JS gulp workflow.
 You need to change the binded resources.
 This is with developer plugin activated and synced template.

 1. in `src/templates/00 .
-Header [4]/template.php` replace `redaxo-demo.css` with `style.css`.
-You can remove the original redaxo-demo.css.
+Header [4]/template.php` replace all CSS integrations and set the created `resources/css/style.css` as single CSS resource.
+You can remove all other CSS files here.

 1.  in `src/templates/03 .
-TEMPLATE [3]/template.php` replace all JS integrations and set the created `js/main.min.js` as single JS resource.
-You can remove the original `/resources/js` directory.
+TEMPLATE [3]/template.php` replace all JS integrations and set the created `resources/js/main.min.js` as single JS resource.
+You can remove all other JS files here.

 1. `npm run dev`